All know the Way, but few actually walk it. ~ Bodhidharma

 What Can Be Done?

-- President Obama will be talking to President Thein Sein about human rights, and the situation of the Rohingya.
-Burma has been undergoing massive political and economic change in just the year and a half since democracy.
+- Burma has been undergoing massive political and economic change in just the year and a half since democracy.
 They want to become a bigger part of the world stage and economy, and not less.
+While this can be somewhat instrumental in achieving peace, it cannot be used heavy handed as it would only create a possible backlash.
+The one thing nobody wants is for Burma to return to a military dictatorship where the conflict will only escalate.

 - The book “Common Ground Between Islam & Buddhism” (translations in Arabic, Malaysian, and Persian can be found here) is a great place for all sides to start and grow from.
 Although designed for a Muslim audience, it is meant for interfaith understanding and communication.

-The Buddha never advocated violence, hatred, or war even against enemies or people who want to harm us:
+The Buddha never advocated violence, hatred, or war even against enemies or people who want to harm us.
+For instance, he said:

 In times of war give rise in yourself to the mind of compassion, helping living beings, abandon the will to fight.